merkle-open/nitro-component-handlebars/README.md

 ### Data files

-the following code will set the template variables to the content of `components/atoms/button/_data/demo.json`
+The following code will set the template variables to the content of `components/atoms/button/_data/demo.json`:

 ```
 {{component "components/atoms/button" data-file="demo.json"}}